Omitting types in logic of metric structures: Simultaneous omission of types

 \section{Simultaneous omission of types}

-We prove Theorem~\ref{T1} by constructing an example of a separable complete theory $\bfT$ and types $\bs_n$, for $n\in \omega$, such that for every~$k$ there exists a model of $\bfT$ that omits all $\bs_n$ for $n\leq k$ but no model of $\bfT$ simultaneously omits all~$\bs_n$ (where $\bs_0$ is not to be confused with the type $\bs_0$ defined in \S\ref{S.q}).
+We prove Theorem~\ref{T1} by constructing an example of a complete theory~$\bfT_4$ in a countable language $L_*$ and types $\bs_n$, for $n\in \omega$, such that for every~$k$ there exists a model of $\bfT_4$ that omits all $\bs_n$ for $n\leq k$ but no model of $\bfT_4$ simultaneously omits all~$\bs_n$.